 Grey fox are found as far north as Canada and down to the central and southwestern states all the way down to Venezuela.
 Unlike the red fox, the grey fox tends to avoid agricultural areas.
 They den in hollow trees, burrows, and brush piles.
 They will line their den with grass and leaves.
 Its back is a grey speckled color, with rusty red on its tail base, flanks, and legs.
 Its muzzle is black and it has a black stripe that goes from its eye down towards its neck.
 It’s the only member of the dog family that can climb trees and will do so to evade predators.
 The face of the grey fox is more round and feline looking.

-Red fox looks very similar to the grey, and is often misidentified.
+Red fox looks very similar to the grey and is often misidentified.
 They are found in most of the United States except some areas in the southwest.
-It can be varying shades of grey and black on its back and a rust red on its tail, flank and upper legs.
+It can be varying shades of grey and black on its back and a rust red on its tail, flank, and upper legs.
 Red fox looks like they are wearing black boots.
 This is a key feature in helping you get the identity correct.
 They also have black tipped ears and a white tipped tail.
-Their face is more narrow and dog like than the grey.
+Their face is more narrow and dog-like than the grey.

-Fox have an excellent sense of smell so make sure you hunt them with the wind to your face.
+Fox has an excellent sense of smell so make sure you hunt them with the wind to your face.
 Fox are hunted with calls and decoys.
 Decoy movement is key to success when calling if you are hunting in a group.
 The combo of decoy movement with calls reassures the fox that there is something small and furry that it can eat.

 After you start off with the call of a rabbit in distress (or bird distress, especially chicken) it’s a good idea to switch to a fox in distress.
 Go through a few of these and change it out every few minutes.
 Once you spot a fox, take note of his behavior.
 If he is coming in strongly, mute the caller and watch the decoy go to work.
 If he is hesitant, or starts barking, play the canine puppy in distress sound.
 Some people hunt fox with dogs and some don’t.